OfficeDev/Microsoft-Teams-Samples/samples/app-complete-auth/csharp/README.md

    - Select Configuration section.
    - Under configuration -> Add OAuth connection string.
    - Provide connection Name : for eg `ssoconnection`
-   - Select service provider ad `Azure Active Directory V2`
+   - Select service provider ad `Microsoft Entra ID V2`
    - Complete the form as follows:

     a. **Name:** Enter a name for the connection.
 You'll use this name in your bot in the appsettings.json file.